 Rooms at Inn By The Sea

-New Seaside Suites offer the height of contemporary luxury, and were completely redesigned in 2012.
-Sitting areas and small stocked kitchens are impeccably designed in whites and grays with red pop, and include fireplace, flat screen T.V. and a little writing nooks illuminated by porthole windows.
+Seaside Suites offer the height of contemporary luxury.
+Sitting areas and small stocked kitchens are impeccably designed in whites, blues, and grays with orange pop, and include fireplace, flat screen T.V. and a little writing nooks illuminated by porthole windows.

 I’m a nut for comfortable beds and this one is heavenly, in a ship-shape bedroom with walls covered by local art.